Lawyers for People Injured in Chicago Auto Accidents With Postal Vehicles

 Determining the Value of Your Chicago Postal Service Auto or Truck Case

 For more information on Chicago motor vehicle accidents involving the United State Postal Service or to schedule a free consultation with an attorney, contact us today.
 Our postal service accident attorneys will evaluate and investigate your case in detail and answer all of your questions regarding your personal rights, legal options and the process of litigation so that you know exactly what to expect moving forward.
-If we are unable to assist you or fail to secure compensation on your behalf, our time, resources and our services will be free of charge.
+If we are unable to assist you or fail to secure financial compensation on your behalf, our time, resources and services will be free of charge.